WeGo Public Transit: Rebranding and recent history

-stops.
-All buses serve Nolensville Pike between Downtown and Harding Place with branches to Hickory Plaza (Route 52A) and Wallace/Ezell (Route 52B).
-While the other previous BRT Lite corridors (Gallatin Pike, Murfreesboro Pike, and Charlotte Pike) all feature both a local service to supplement their perspective BRT lite lines, the Nolensville Pike corridor only features the 52 Nolensville Pike BRT Lite (which replaces the 12 Nolensville Road route).

 Bus service

-WeGo's bus system serves all of Nashville and Davidson County.
+WeGo's bus system serves all of Nashville and Davidson County with 27 local routes and nine regional routes.
 While no bus service is directly provided to the autonomous Davidson County incorporated community of Forest Hills, some service is provided, though, to Belle Meade, Berry Hill, Goodlettsville and Oak Hill.

 Service to the autonomous Davidson County incorporated community of Lakewood began on Monday, April 30, 2012.
 Route 27 Old Hickory once provided weekday service in Old Hickory via Lakewood.
 Buses traveled to and from downtown Nashville and Madison.
 Park-n-rides once existed at the former City Hall in Lakewood and the WeGo Administrative Offices on Myatt Drive in Madison.

-Frequent Bus Lines (some previously advertised as BRT Lite)

-Current service
+Frequent lines

 WeGo, as of November 2023, offers 8 frequent bus lines.
 The service operates every 15 minutes or less on major corridors throughout Davidson County.